antunlargg/apk-builds/README.md

 If an APK does not install, it may be incompatible with your device, Android version, or CPU architecture.

-## Repository structure

-APK files may be organized by application and version:

-    apk-builds/
-    ├── README.md
-    ├── AppName/
-    │   ├── AppName-v1.0.apk
-    │   └── AppName-v1.1.apk
-    └── AnotherApp/
-        └── AnotherApp-v2.0.apk

-The exact structure may change as the repository grows.

 ## Versions

 Older versions may be kept when useful.
 An older APK can be useful if: